-- Adjusted EBITDA does not reflect our cash expenditures or future requirements for capital expenditures or contractual commitments; - Adjusted EBITDA does not reflect changes in, or cash requirements for our working capital needs; - Adjusted EBITDA does not reflect the effects of preferred dividend payments, or the cash requirements necessary to fund: - Although amortization and depreciation is a non-cash charge, the assets being depreciated will often have to be replaced in the future, and Adjusted EBITDA does not reflect any cash requirements for such future replacements;

-- Adjusted EBITDA does not reflect the effects of the amortization of our film library, which include cash and noncash amortization of our initial film library investments, participation costs and theatrical release costs; - Adjusted EBITDA does not reflect the impact of stock-based compensation upon our results of operations; - Adjusted EBITDA does not reflect the significant interest expense, or the cash requirements necessary to service interest or principal payments on our debt; - Adjusted EBITDA does not reflect our income tax expense (benefit) or the cash requirements to pay our income taxes: - Adjusted EBITDA does not reflect the impact of acquisition related expenses; and the cash requirements necessary; - Adjusted EBITDA does not reflect the impact of other non-recurring, infrequent in nature and unusual income and expenses; and - Other companies in our industry may calculate Adjusted EBITDA differently than we do, limiting its usefulness as a comparative measure. - In evaluating Adjusted EBITDA, you should be aware that in the future we may incur expenses similar to those eliminated in this presentation.
+- Adjusted EBITDA does not reflect our cash expenditures or future requirements for capital expenditures or contractual commitments; - Adjusted EBITDA does not reflect changes in, or cash requirements for our working capital needs; - Adjusted EBITDA does not reflect the effects of preferred dividend payments, or the cash requirements necessary to fund; - Although amortization and depreciation is a non-cash charge, the assets being depreciated will often have to be replaced in the future, and Adjusted EBITDA does not reflect any cash requirements for such future replacements; - Adjusted EBITDA does not reflect the effects of the amortization of our film library, which include cash and noncash amortization of our initial film library investments, participation costs and theatrical release costs; - Adjusted EBITDA does not reflect the impact of stock-based compensation upon our results of operations; - Adjusted EBITDA does not reflect the significant interest expense, or the cash requirements necessary to service interest or principal payments on our debt; - Adjusted EBITDA does not reflect our income tax expense (benefit) or the cash requirements to pay our income taxes; - Adjusted EBITDA does not reflect the impact of acquisition related expenses; and the cash requirements necessary; - Adjusted EBITDA does not reflect the impact of other non-recurring, infrequent in nature and unusual income and expenses, including acquisition related cash participation payments received and other fee income items generated in normal course of business practices; and - Other companies in our industry may calculate Adjusted EBITDA differently than we do, limiting its usefulness as a comparative measure. - In evaluating Adjusted EBITDA, you should be aware that in the future we may incur expenses similar to those eliminated in this presentation.